 Peyronie’s Disease

-Peyronie’s disease is a common problem (approximately 5%) seen mostly in middle-aged men, and often has as much of a psychological impact than a physical one.
-It represents a scarring of the lining of the two erectile bodies of the penis, known as the corpora cavernosa, the lining being called the tunica albuginea.
-Although at times a patient can recall an injury to the penis preceding the problem, usually during sexual activity, the most common presentation is that it forms spontaneously in men that are starting to have less firm yet still useful erections.
+Peyronie’s disease is a common problem (approximately 5% of all men) seen mostly in middle age, though men of any age are susceptible.
+It is not to be confused with congenital penile curvatures that one might be born with, although both problems share the common trait of penile deformity that may require surgical correction.
+Men can also have curvature from actual penile fractures.
+Peyronie’s disease results from scarring of the tough tissue called the tunica albuginea that comprises the two erectile bodies of the penis, known as the corpora cavernosa.
+Dr. Engel describes the penis as a triple-barreled shotgun, with the top two barrels being the corpora cavernosum and the bottom one containing the urine channel or the urethra.
+The bottom one is called the corpus spongiosum and does supply blood to the head of the penis during erection.
+Normally, Peyronie’s disease affects only the top two bodies.
+Though a patient can sometimes recall an injury of some sort to the penis preceding the problem, usually during sexual activity, it most commonly forms spontaneously in men having less firm but still useful erections.
 It is theorized that small tears occur in the tunica albuginea during sex that the body heals by laying down scar.
-At times, this scarring can be part of a more global syndrome, and is seen in patients that have scarring of the tendons in their hands called DePuytren’s contractures.
+At times, this scarring can be part of a more global syndrome and is seen in patients with scarring of the tendons in their hands called Dupuytren’s contractures.

 Symptoms of Peyronie’s Disease